 Health insurance plans and the new bundled payment systems for physical treatments including cardiovascular procedures shift from time to time.
 This scenario has presented hospitals and physicians to rethink their strategy when it comes to proving services to an individual with cardiology issues.
-The medical billers and coders who work on such claims needs to verify it not once, but two to three times as its need to be crystal clear as to where most of reimbursement are getting drained or why is there a delay in payment posting.
+The medical billers and coders who work on such claims need to verify it not once, but two to three times as it needs to be crystal clear as to where most of the reimbursement is getting drained or why is there a delay in payment posting.

 Encounter based, bundled repayments have now appearing in the forefront of the national discussion on combating rising health care costs.
 The most preferred, fee-for-service model for reimbursement, hospitals, physicians, and post-acute care providers file distinct claims and are paid separately for provided services even when they are related to a single encounter of care.

 But, but, but….
 There’s a catch to this approach of payment as it encourages fragmented care, with little incentive for resource stewardship, coordination, or communication across multiple providers.
 On the contrary, bundled payments seek to align the interests of providers by as long as a fixed payment for all services delivered during a single episode of care; this payment is distributed among all providers in a health care system involved with that patient, including hospitals and other facilities.

 The medical billing team should also remember that although not a new policy initiative, bundled payments have resurfaced in the current era of health care reform with its advocates arguing that it can curtail health care costs while simultaneously improving quality.

-Cardiology procedure and care is the area in which implementation of bundled payments are arguably most visible and may be most impactful.
+Cardiology procedure and care is the area in which the implementation of bundled payments are arguably most visible and maybe most impactful.
 Many of the previous demonstrations of bundled payments have concentrated on and around cardiovascular conditions, and going forward it is likely that future efforts will continue to do so with good reason.